espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 Namespaces
 ^^^^^^^^^^

 To mitigate potential conflicts in key names between different components, NVS assigns each key-value pair to one of namespaces.
 Namespace names follow the same rules as key names, i.e., the maximum length is 15 characters.
+Furthermore, there can be no more than 254 different namespaces in one NVS partition.
 Namespace name is specified in the :cpp:func:`nvs_open` or :cpp:type:`nvs_open_from_partition` call.
 This call returns an opaque handle, which is used in subsequent calls to the ``nvs_get_*``, ``nvs_set_*``, and :cpp:func:`nvs_commit` functions.
 This way, a handle is associated with a namespace, and key names will not collide with same names in other namespaces.
 Please note that the namespaces with the same name in different NVS partitions are considered as separate namespaces.

 NVS iterators
 ^^^^^^^^^^^^^